mishushakov/llm-scraper/README.md

 import { chromium } from 'playwright'
 import { z } from 'zod'
 import OpenAI from 'openai'
-import LLMScraper from './../src'
+import LLMScraper from 'llm-scraper'

-// Create a new browser instance const browser = await chromium.launch()
+// Launch a browser instance
+const browser = await chromium.launch()

+// Initialize LLM provider
+const llm = new OpenAI()

+// Create a new LLMScraper
-// Initialize the LLMScraper instance const scraper = new LLMScraper(browser, new OpenAI())
+const scraper = new LLMScraper(browser, llm)

 // Define schema to extract contents into const schema = z.object({